richardhaslam/frackit/README.md

 ### Geometry Sampling
-The generation of the fracture networks occurs by randomly sampling instances of the desired fracture geometry on the basis of probability distribution functions, which can be defined by the user.
+The generation of the fracture networks occurs by randomly sampling instances of the desired fracture geometry on the basis of probability distributions, which can be defined by the user.
 The implementation allows for both selecting the type of distribution (uniform, exponential, etc.) as well as the distribution parameters.